Maryland Agricultural Conflict Resolution Service

 Mediation is an alternative process to taking a particular conflict to court and incurring burdensome legal expenses.
 Participants in the mediation process create their own solution.
 The mediator does not arbitrate the settlement.
 Flexibility in considering a full range of realistic options is encouraged in the solution process.
 The fact that disputing parties are meeting together in the same room for the purpose of working out a solution to the particular problem(s) enables everyone to deal openly and knowledgeably with the full array of issues.
 All steps are taken to ensure confidentiality.

-1. An agricultural producer or an organization or individual with a dispute concerning agricultural production may request mediation by contacting the Maryland Agricultural Conflict Resolution Service (Maryland ACReS) and completing the form entitled "Request for Voluntary Mediation."
+1. An agricultural producer, organization or individual with a dispute concerning agricultural production may request mediation by contacting the Maryland Agricultural Conflict Resolution Service (Maryland ACReS) and completing the ACReS Mediation Intake Form

-2. Maryland ACReS staff will confirm that the other party (or parties) is willing to participate in mediation.
-A brief description of the situation is gathered by the Mediation Coordinator to prepare a briefing report for the mediator.
+2. Maryland ACReS staff will confirm that the other party (or parties) is willing to participate in mediation and a brief description of the situation is gathered by the Mediation Coordinator to prepare a briefing report for the mediator.

 3. A mediator is assigned by the Mediation Coordinator.